 What Are My Drug Addiction Help Options?

-The continuum of care for addiction treatment are evidence-based therapies and practices.
-Addiction is a complex disease; requiring treatment for the physical, mental, and even spiritual qualities of a person.
+The continuum of care for addiction treatment includes evidence-based therapies and practices.
+Addiction is a complex disease that requires treatment for the physical, mental, and even spiritual qualities of a person.

 Drug And Alcohol Detoxification

 Detoxification is the first phase of the addiction treatment process.
 A patient can expect to spend at least 7-10 days in detox.
 The patient will be overseen by trained medical staff to ensure your withdrawal symptoms don’t overwhelm them.

 This process may include medication to treat the uncomfortable sensations.
 Detox is invaluable; quitting “cold turkey” can have ineffective results if done improperly.
 Individuals with severe cases of addiction have an increased risk of fatal overdose or other health-related complications.